yitsushi/totp-cli/README.md

 889840
 ```

-Other option is to use environment variable:
+Other option is to use an environment variable:

 ```
 ❯ age \